tcltk/tcl/doc/markdown/ByteArrObj.md

 # Description

 N.B.
-Refer to the **Tcl\_UniChar** documentation page for a description of the *TUTF-8* encoding and related terms referenced here.
+Refer to the [Tcl\_UniChar][Utf] documentation page for a description of the *TUTF-8* encoding and related terms referenced here.

 These routines are used to create, modify, store, transfer, and retrieve arbitrary binary data in Tcl values.
 Specifically, data that can be represented as a sequence of arbitrary byte values is supported.
 This includes data read from binary channels, values created by the [binary] command, encrypted data, or other information representable as a finite byte sequence.

 A byte is an 8-bit quantity with no inherent meaning.
 When the 8 bits are interpreted as an integer value, the range of possible values is (0-255).
 The C type best suited to store a byte is the **unsigned char**.
 An **unsigned char** array of size *N* stores an arbitrary binary value of size *N* bytes.
 We call this representation a byte-array.
 Here we document the routines that allow us to operate on Tcl values as byte-arrays.

 All Tcl values must correspond to a string representation.
 When a byte-array value must be processed as a string, the sequence of *N* bytes is transformed into the corresponding sequence of *N* characters, where each byte value transforms to the same character codepoint value in the range (U+0000 - U+00FF).
-Obtaining the string representation of a byte-array value (by calling **Tcl\_GetStringFromObj**) produces this string in TUTF-8 encoding.
+Obtaining the string representation of a byte-array value (by calling [Tcl\_GetStringFromObj][StringObj]) produces this string in TUTF-8 encoding.

 **Tcl\_NewByteArrayObj** and **Tcl\_SetByteArrayObj** create a new value or overwrite an existing unshared value, respectively, to hold a byte-array value of *numBytes* bytes.
 When a caller passes a non-NULL value of *bytes*, it must point to memory from which *numBytes* bytes can be read.
 These routines allocate *numBytes* bytes of memory, copy *numBytes* bytes from *bytes* into it, and keep the result in the internal representation of the new or overwritten value.
 When the caller passes a NULL value of *bytes*, the data copying step is skipped, and the bytes stored in the value are undefined.
 A *bytes* value of NULL is useful only when the caller will arrange to write known contents into the byte-array through a pointer retrieved by a call to one of the routines explained below.  **Tcl\_NewByteArrayObj** returns a pointer to the created value with a reference count of zero. **Tcl\_SetByteArrayObj** overwrites and invalidates any old contents of the unshared *objPtr* as appropriate, and keeps its reference count (0 or 1) unchanged.
 The value produced by these routines has no string representation.
 Any memory allocation failure may cause a panic.